Organization of Turkic States: Summits

 Following the dissolution of the Soviet Union, the newly independent Turkic States of Azerbaijan, Kazakhstan, Kyrgyzstan, Turkmenistan and Uzbekistan as well as Turkey organized Summits of the Heads of Turkic Speaking States, the first of which took place in 1992 in Ankara.
 With the establishment of Turkic Council, at the 10th Summit it was decided to rename the top-level meetings to Turkic Council Summits.

 Turkic Council Summit is the highlight of the year whereby Heads of State evaluate outcomes of the past period and set goals for the next year.
 The First Summit took place in Almaty, Kazakhstan, on 20–21 October 2011 and focused primarily on economic cooperation.
 The Second Summit was held in Bishkek, Kyrgyzstan, on 22–23 August 2012 and concentrated on educational, scientific, and cultural cooperation.
 The Third Summit took place on 15–16 August 2013 in Qabala, Azerbaijan with a theme of transport and connectivity.

 On 15 October 2019, the Seventh Turkic Council Summit was organized in Baku with the participation of Presidents of member states Ilham Aliyev, Sooronbai Jeenbekov, Recep Tayyip Erdoğan, Shavkat Mirziyoyev, as well as Purli Agamyradov as a guest, Viktor Orban as an observer and heads of Turkic cooperation institutions.
 The participants celebrated the 10th anniversary of the Nakhchivan Agreement on the establishment of the Turkic Council in addition to Uzbekistan's joining the organization as a full-fledged member.
 The title of Honorary Chairman of the Turkic Council was given to the former President of Kazakhstan Nursultan Nazarbayev.
 In the conclusion of the Summit, the Heads of States signed the Baku Declaration.
 Besides, the presidency in the Council officially passed to Azerbaijan.

-At the 8th Summit of the Organization of Turkic States (OTS), held on November 12, 2021, the Heads of State adopted the “Turkic World Vision 2040” document.
+At the 8th Summit of the Organization of Turkic States (OTS), held on November 12, 2021, the Heads of State adopted the "Turkic World Vision 2040” document.
 This document delineates the objectives, priorities, and operational principles of the OTS, aiming to enhance political, economic, cultural, scientific, and technological cooperation among its member states.

-The Twelfth Summit of the Organization of Turkic States (OTS) was held in Gabala on 7 October 2025, hosted by the President of the Republic of Azerbaijan, Ilham Aliyev, under the theme “Regional Peace and Security”.
+The Twelfth Summit of the Organization of Turkic States (OTS) was held in Gabala on 7 October 2025, hosted by the President of the Republic of Azerbaijan, Ilham Aliyev, under the theme "Regional Peace and Security".
+During the summit, leaders signed the "Gabala Declaration", which introduced the "OTS+" format to institutionalize cooperation with non-member partner states.
+Additionally, marking a significant step in defense collaboration, the member states agreed to conduct the organization's first joint military exercises in 2026.

 At the Gabala Summit, Kyrgyzstan handed over the Chairmanship-in-Office of the Organization to Azerbaijan.
 Azerbaijan will hold the Chairmanship until the next Summit, which will be held in Türkiye in 2026.
 The Informal Summit of the Organization is scheduled to take place in Kazakhstan in 2026.